cepdnaclk/projects.ce.pdn.ac.lk/docs/documentation/how-to-add-a-project.md

     <li>
-        If your followed all the given instructions correctly, your repository will be automatically added to the department's project web site (Update once a week)
+        If your followed all the given instructions correctly, your repository will be automatically added to the department's project web site (Update once a week - Sunday)
     </li>

     <li>